rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 This is the distinction between a characteristic, property, feature, attribute, quality, and something said to possess, have or bear it, i.e., a property-bearer.

+### The abstractness and generality of foundational concepts
+Consider: "Different scientific disciplines relies on different definitions and terminology, and the cognitive foundation of these patterns remains speculative as they are hard to empirically investigate." ([source](https://imageschema.net/our-story/image-schema-list))

 ## Copyright
 © 2019-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.